- About Us

 A 3-cycle curriculum framework based on learning facts and traditions, practicing skills and virtues, and discussing ideas and truth.

-Before “illuminating” others to discern and contemplate truth, our children first have to receive it themselves.
 The classical approach to education is the mode by which culture, tradition, and truths have been transmitted for several generations.
 Classical education produced great minds like Aristotle, Socrates, Plato, St. Albert the Great, St. Thomas Aquinas, St. Paul, John Adams, William Shakespeare, J.R.R.
 Toklien, Galileo, Isaac Newton, and so many others.

 Aquinas Learning provides three levels of teaching: